 However, depending on the seriousness of the breach, two different ceiling apply:

-Serious infrigments are subject to a fine of up to 20 million or 4% of the global annual turnover (1); and
+The most serious GDPR infrigments are subject to a fine of up to 20 million euros or 4% of the global annual turnover (1); and

-The other ones are subject to a lower fine of up to 10 million euros or 2% of the global annual turnover (2).
+The other less serious GDPR infrigment are subject to a lower fine of up to 10 million euros or 2% of the global annual turnover (2).

 The potential sanction applies to data controller or processor in breach of the following: